-Occurrence Outcome Loss of a safety boat This will be covered by a replacement launch Loss of multiple launches This will be covered by Umpire Launches and a change to the race programme Loss of Race Marshals', Monitors' and Umpires'(RMMU) support This will be covered by extended shifts or other suitably qualified officials and or persons Loss of the Competition Rowing Safety Adviser Replacement with James Lee (British Rowing Events Manager) Loss of medical cover This will be covered by the provision of a qualified club First Aider.
-A list of suitably qualified individuals will be available from Race Control.
+Occurrence Outcome Loss of a safety boat This will be covered by a replacement launch Loss of safety boats This will be covered by Umpire Launches and a change to the race programme Loss of Race Marshals', Monitors' and Umpires'(RMMU) support This will be covered by extended shifts or other suitably qualified officials and or persons Loss of the Competition Rowing Safety Adviser Replacement with James Lee (British Rowing Events Manager) Loss of medical cover This will be covered by the provision of a qualified club First Aider.
+A list of suitably qualified individuals will be collated by Race Control if required.
 In the event of a serious issue, the emergency services shall be telephoned.
-Loss of radio communications This will be covered by requesting all officials to use mobile phones.
+Loss of radio communications This will be covered by requesting all officials to use mobile phones with all officials being provided with a contact telephone number for Race Control.
 Confidential lists of mobile numbers will be issued as a matter of urgency if radio communications are lost.
-There will also be a backup simplex radio channel that would be expected to function in the event of the loss of the repeater on the duplex radio channel.
+There will also be a backup simplex radio channel that would be expected to function in the event of the loss of the repeater on any duplex radio channels.